Chester Williams: Test history

-Biography
+Personal life

-In 2002, Williams released his controversial authorised biography, simply titled Chester, in which he claimed that he was shunned by some of his team mates in the 1995 Springbok squad and was called racist names by James Small, though he later clarified, "When we were together as a team, the team-spirit was good.
+Williams released his controversial authorised biography, eponymously titled Chester, in 2002.
+He claimed that he was shunned by some of his teammates in the 1995 Springbok squad and was called racist names by James Small, though he later clarified, "When we were together as a team, the team-spirit was good.
 We partied together, we had fun together, we stuck by one another.
 Those other things happened while we were playing against one another in the Currie Cup or domestic competitions.
 But that's in the past now.
 We have all moved on and everybody's happy."

-Clint Eastwood directed Invictus, which is about the 1995 Rugby World Cup and how it helped South Africa heal after years of apartheid.
-It features many scenes involving Chester, portrayed by McNeil Hendricks, including his face on the side of an SAA aeroplane.
-It also showed several scenes showing black children in South Africa idolising him, although author John Carlin has questioned the accuracy of this as Williams in fact identified as coloured rather than black.
-Carlin also wrote that during the team's visit to a township, Mark Andrews had attracted more attention than Williams as he was able to speak Xhosa.
+Invictus, a 2009 film about the 1995 Rugby World Cup, and how it helped South Africa heal after years of apartheid features many scenes involving Williams, portrayed by McNeil Hendricks, including his face on the side of a South African Airways aeroplane.
+It also showed several scenes with black children in South Africa idolising him.
+Author John Carlin, who wrote the book the film was based on, has questioned the accuracy of this, as Williams identified as coloured rather than black.
+Carlin also wrote that during the team's visit to a township, Mark Andrews had attracted more attention than Williams because he was able to speak Xhosa.
 Williams himself worked as one of the film's rugby coaches, alongside Dubai-based coach Rudolf de Wee, a childhood friend whom he recruited to the film.
 Williams and de Wee worked with the actors, including Matt Damon, in recreating the games depicted in the film.

-Williams was selected to carry the Olympic torch on behalf of South Africa on two occasions, the 2004 Summer Olympics in Athens, and the 2016 Summer Olympics in Rio de Janeiro.
+He was selected to carry the Olympic torch on behalf of South Africa on two occasions, the 2004 Summer Olympics in Athens, and the 2016 Summer Olympics in Rio de Janeiro.
+He completed the Absa Cape Epic mountain bike stage race, joining several former Springbok Rugby players who have also taken on the rugged challenge of the Untamed African MTB Race.

-In 2010, Williams completed the Absa Cape Epic mountain bike stage race, joining several former Springbok Rugby players who have also taken on the rugged challenge of the Untamed African MTB Race.
+Death

-Williams died on 6 September 2019, at the age of 49, from a suspected heart attack.
+Williams died at the age of 49 on 6 September 2019 from a suspected heart attack.
 He was the fourth player from the 1995 world-cup-winning side to die, after Ruben Kruger, Joost van der Westhuizen, and James Small, the last having died two months before Williams.